 I noticed after making the response & starting to write this update to this page that they said something about connecting to my neighbors wifi hotspot.
 I decided I needed to send another response after that, although I expect little out of it after I just gave them the prior no-nonsense reply:

 And I missed your question about ISPs, but the neighbor has Xfinity as well, otherwise I would not be able to connect to his hotspot through my phone.
 I don't think this is relevant however & I don't have the ability to connect to it through my desktop computers...
 The user on the Steam forums told me that if he patched his computer through the connection on his phone rather than his normal connection, he could access the servers using the IP on his phone, which was what gave me the indication of it being an IP ban.
 I've considered spoofing my IP address or running through a proxy/VPN to test whether it is actually an IP ban, although I think I have enough proof already, it's just if I want to get the proof on video or not.

 UPDATE: There was also mention of testing this through a secondary account, which was another thing I missed before making my initial response.
-I already had a secondary Steam account, which is used primarily as a guest account for people visiting my house (if they don't have their own or want to play some of the games on it), so I decided to give this a try, but responded before I got into testing it:
+I already have a secondary Steam account, which is used primarily as a guest account (prior to that, it was used for testing Steam features) for people visiting my house (if they don't have their own or want to play some of the games on it), so I decided to give this a try, but responded before I got into testing it:

 I have a secondary Steam account that I'm going to test this with, but I'll have to go through the Training first before I'll have access to the multiplayer servers...not that I expect it's going to be any different than what I'm getting on my primary account...